wu-lee/rushkoff-archive/src/_articles/the-robots-that-conquered-cable.md

 **Nerd cliché:** During a brief intermission, the two robots argue heatedly over the relative merits of DOS Windows and Macintosh operating systems.

+**Boomer nostalgia:** Mad scientist Bela Lugosi enters his lab, removes his suit jacket, and dons his lab coat as a robot sings, to the tune of Mr. Rogers's opening theme, "It's a beautiful day in the laboratory...."

+**A nod to the intelligentsia:** A woman throws down a magazine in disgust as the janitor speaks her thoughts: "I hate Hugh Sidey!"

+**TV trivia:** The painfully long opening sequence of a spy film follows a woman's legs as she walks through British streets.
+"Watch this: They'll pan up and it's gonna be John Cleese."

+**Brechtian alienation:** The sounds of guns and guard dogs pursue escaping female convicts.
+"Sounds like the Foley artists are chasing us!
+Move it!"

 xxx

-Boomer nostalgia: Mid

-scientist Bela Lugosi enters

-his lab, removes his suit

-jacket, and dons his lab coat

-as a robot sings, to the tune

-of Mr. Rogers's opening

-theme, "It's a beautiful day

-in the laboratory .... "

-A nod to the intelligentsia:

-A woman throws down a

-magazine in disgust as the

-janitor speaks her thoughts:

-"I hate Hugh Sidey!"

-TV trivia: The painfully

-long opening sequence of a

-spy film follows a woman's

-legs as she walks through

-British streets.
-"Watch this:

-They'll pan up and it's gonna

-be John Cleese."

-Brechtian alienation: The

-sounds of guns and guard

-dogs pursue escaping female

-convicts.
-"Sounds like the

-Foley ;mists are chasing us!

-Move it!"

 But maybe the last selfreferential laugh is on the